Skip to Content

 The Scientific Mechanisms of FACS

-There are a handful of key scientific principles driving the technology behind flow cytometry and the application of FACS.
+A handful of key scientific principles drive flow cytometry technology and the application of FACS.

 Immunophenotyping and the Use of Antibodies

-Immunophenotyping via flow cytometry and FACS is integral to cellular biology, allowing scientists to categorize cells based on the presence of specific cell surface proteins, also called markers.
+Immunophenotyping via flow cytometry and FACS is integral to cellular biology.
+It allows scientists to categorize cells based on the presence of specific cell surface proteins, also called markers.
 This process relies heavily on antibodies tagged with fluorescent labels that bind to these antigens.

 Through binding, distinct cell types within complex mixtures can be identified and isolated.
 This level of specificity is essential to analyzing cells’ functional and phenotypic properties, such as in distinguishing different lymphocyte subsets within the immune system.